acquitelol/elle/README.md

 The current existing attributes are:

-- Alias - Allows you to specify an alias for external functions
+- Alias - Allows you to specify an alias for external functions `@alias("name")`
-- Volatile - Allows you to specify that Elle should not discard this function if it is unused.
+- Volatile - Allows you to specify that Elle should not discard this function if it is unused. `@volatile`
+- Format - Puts every argument through its formatter before passing it to the function `@fmt`
+- NoFormat - Specifies that a struct should not have a format function automatically generated for it `@nofmt`

 Example: